 1812-1870.
 British novelist.

-Mind like bodies, will often fall into a pimpled, ill-conditioned state from mere excess of comfort.
+Minds, like bodies, will fall into a pimpled, ill-conditioned state from mere excess of comfort.

 More quotes on Mind

 Philosophers are only men in armor after all.

 It opens the lungs, washes the countenance, exercises the eyes, and softens down the temper; so cry away.